Android 9 and higher includes support for building

 - OTA update support.

-custom_imagesare used as factory ROM images that cannot be OTA-ed.
+custom_imagesare used as factory ROM images that can't receive OTA updates.

 Maintaining ABIs between partitions

-be upgraded at the same time and the ABI should be System SDK-based.
+upgraded at the same time, and the ABI should be system SDK-based.
 If the

 the two partitions.